 Lancashire Scheme of work

-As a school, we follow the Lancashire PE Scheme of work.
-This provides staff with support in planning, delivering and assessing units of work.
-The scheme includes both indoor and outdoor lessons, where units of work progress and build upon previous learning.
+As a school, we use the Lancashire PE Scheme of work as guidance to support staff in planning, delivering and assessing units of work which build upon prior learning.
+Lessons are taught both indoors and outdoors.

 Each year group (Year 2-Year 6) goes swimming for a minimum of 10 weeks of the year.
 Our swimming lessons are provided by Swimwell Teaching Services and take place at Ribston Hall High School.
 The children are taught the different strokes of swimming, as well as how to stay safe in and around water.
 Their achievements are celebrated with certificates (and sometimes badges) at the end of each block of 10 lessons.

-Year 6 - number of children who can swim 25m is 41/58.
+As a school we record how many Year 6 children achieve the end of Key Stage 2 expectations; The number of children who can swim 25m, The number who can perform a range of strokes effectively and the number of children who can safely perform a self-rescue.
+Our data from the last cohort of year 6 children who completed their 10 weeks swimming block is below: The number of children who can swim 25m is 41/58.
 The number who can perform a range of strokes effectively is 49/58.
 The number of children who can safely perform a self-rescue is 19/58.

 Gloucester School Sports Network